prabhdepSP/mintAce/README.md

 For the best performance use a key binding for invoking the script.
 `For other browsers you would have to adjust the xdotool part in pstorelink script.`

+For adding a keybinding to this script.
+Go to your i3 config file and paste the below line.
+`bindsym **Any key you want** exec /path/to/pstorelink`